weaviate/weaviate-BEIR-benchmarks/README.md

 This repository contains the BEIR benchmark datasets in Weaviate!

-To run the tests, first grab the backup and query files from the google bucket links below:
+To run the tests, first grab the backup and query files from the google drive links below:

 YOur file system should look like this:
 ```md